usman250994/MicroRentXPlatform/README.md

 ## 🤝 Contributing

 This is a dummy project intended for experimentation and learning.
 Contributions, feedback, and forks are welcome!
+For testing purpose happy to share postman collection too for each service. ;)

 ---